 Experiment with approaching your inner critic in a mindful way.

 Mindfulness involves paying attention to what’s unfolding within you (thoughts, feelings, sensations in your body, urges) and around you, without judging it.
 So try noticing what your inner critic has to say, but without buying into what you notice.
 Have a go at stepping back and just observing the inner critic as it unfolds.
 Name your thoughts as they arise and resist the urge to try to change them or push them away.
 Practice observing your mind in a detached and non-judgemental way.

 How to embrace your inner critic

 For most of us our inner critic will be around in some shape or form for the rest of our lives.
 It’s a part of who we are and has been gaining momentum throughout our lives.
-Reducing the impact of your inner critic involves accepting this reality, while still persisting with efforts to try to shift the effect it has on how we feel about ourselves.
+Reducing the impact of your inner critic involves accepting this reality, while still persisting with efforts to try to shift the impact it has on how we feel about ourselves.

 If you’re not sure of what your values are, you can read more about how to identify these in our past blog: The Key to Building a Meaningful and Satisfying Life: Identifying Your Values.

 Getting some support and guidance around your inner critic

 It can be confronting (but rewarding!) shining a light on your inner critic.
 Sometimes it can help to have a caring person by your side as you get to know this part of yourself.
 If you think it might help to have some support and guidance from one of our experienced psychologists get in touch about booking an appointment with our lovely Support Team here.
 You can also call us on (03) 9376 1958.